mailwatch/mailwatch-docs/_posts/2017-03-23-upgrading.md

 ### Preliminary steps
 * find a good downtime window, this process may take a while when run on big installations
 * create a backup of your MailWatch database, safety first!
+* stop your mail flow (e.g.: stop yor MTA or block by firewall)
+* stop MailScanner
 * make a copy of `conf.php` file

 There are 2 install methods: zip install or git cloning: upgrade procedure differs a bit.